Did you ever ask yourself, “What are some of the most effective small changes I can make to achieve my goals?”

 #54.
 Be honest: Be open and truthful about what you think and feel, even if it might be difficult for some to hear.

 #55.
-Communicate effectively: Express your thoughts, needs, and wants in a way that others can understand.
+Communicate effectively: Express your thoughts, needs, and wants so that others can understand.

 #56.
 Respect differences: Remember that everyone has different beliefs, values, and opinions – honor those differences without judgment or criticism.

 #57.
-Show appreciation: Acknowledge the things you appreciate in yourself and others; give compliments that are sincere, thoughtful, and genuine whenever possible.
+Show appreciation: Acknowledge what you appreciate in yourself and others; give compliments that are sincere, thoughtful, and genuine whenever possible.

 #58.
-Encourage growth: Offer support when needed to help another person reach their goals or work through challenges they may be facing in relationships of all kinds.
+Encourage growth: Offer support when needed to help others reach their goals or work through challenges they may face in relationships.

 #59.
 Value kindness: Make intentional efforts to be kind in your words and actions towards yourself and others – always strive for a more compassionate world!